AI Keyboard Workflows: Combine Voice, Prediction, Grammar, Tone and Assistants

 Privacy Considerations in AI Keyboard Workflows

 With all this AI power comes legitimate privacy concerns.
 Many users worry about their personal and professional communications being processed by third parties.
-Fortunately, the industry is responding with more privacy-focused options.
+Fortunately, the industry in 2026 has responded with significantly more privacy-focused options that don't compromise functionality.

 Key privacy features to look for include: